robinagandhi/swa/slides/lecture-1/include/systems-security-engineering.md

 --

 ### .red[Trustworthiness] Context
-Assurance Case: An evidence-based demonstration, through reasoning, that the system-of-interest is deemed trustworthy
+Evidence-based demonstration, through reasoning, that the system-of-interest is deemed trustworthy

 ???
 The framework is independent of system type and engineering or acquisition process model and is not to be interpreted as a sequence of flows or process steps but rather as a set of interacting contexts, each with its own checks and balances

 ---

-# Problem Context
+# Problem Context (1/2)
+## .red[Security objectives]
-### .red[Security objectives]: What it means to be _adequately_ secure for the assets and the consequences of asset loss againsts which security will be assessed
+What it means to be _adequately_ secure for the assets and the consequences of asset loss against which security will be assessed
 --

+## .red[Measures of success]
-### .red[Measures of success]: Strength of protection and level of assurance in the engineered protection capability
+Strength of protection and level of assurance in the engineered protection capability
---

-### .red[Life cycle security concepts]: Distinct contexts for interpretation of security and the associated processes, methods, and procedures
---

-### .red[Security requirements]: Specifies the functional, assurance, and strength characteristics for a protection mechanism

 ???

+# Security Objectives
+This is where you start to think of your mission/business processes.
+What assets are important and the consequences of asset loss against which security will be assessed.

 # Security Objectives and Measures of Success
 The security objectives have associated measures of success.
 The two combine to drive the development of security requirements and the development of assurance claims

+---
+# Problem Context (2/2)

+## .red[Life cycle security concepts]
+Distinct contexts for interpretation of security and the associated processes, methods, and procedures

+???
-# .red[Life cycle security concepts]:
+# Life cycle security concepts
 - Concept
 - Development
 - Production
 - Utilization
 - Support
 - Retirement

+--

+## .red[Security requirements]
+Specifies the functional, assurance, and strength characteristics for a protection mechanism

+???

+# Example of Security Requirements:
+- Access Control as a functional requirement
+- Secure coding standards as an assurance requirement
+- Rigor in enforcement and granularity of access control is a strength characteristic
+- Rigor in the coding standard and its security relevance is a strength characteristic

 ---

 # Solution Context

 ### .red[Define security aspects of the solution]:
 - The security architecture views and viewpoints
 - The security design
 - Security performance verification measures

 ### .red[Realize security aspects of the solution]:
 - Implementation of the system security design

 ### .red[Evidence for security aspects of the solution]:
 - Analysis, demonstration, inspection, and test

 ---